brauliobezerra/reference/src/notation.md

 ### Simple tokens in syntactical rules

-For ease of reading, syntactical rules in the grammar show the printable characters of the simple tokens, instead of the the names defined by the lexer.
+For ease of reading, syntactical rules in the grammar show the printable characters of the simple tokens, instead of the names defined by the lexer.
 For example, we use `while` instead of KW_WHILE and `{` instead of OPEN_BRACE.